Chili’s Gluten-Free Menu (2026 Guide) – Gluten-Friendly Options & Cross-Contact Notes

 According to Frito-Lay’s allergen information, Chili Cheese Fritos do not contain gluten ingredients and are not made on shared equipment with gluten-containing products.
 However, Frito-Lay does not officially certify them as gluten free.
 Most people with gluten sensitivity tolerate them fine, but those with celiac disease should check the most current packaging or the Frito-Lay website for the latest allergen data.

-The tortilla chips at Chili’s are made from corn, which is naturally gluten free.
+The tortilla chips at Chili’s restaurant are made from corn, which is naturally gluten free.
 However, they’re typically fried in shared fryers, which creates a cross-contamination risk.
 For people with mild gluten sensitivity, the chips are usually fine.
 For those with celiac disease, the shared fryer is a genuine concern worth discussing with your server before ordering.

 Most Hormel canned chili products are labeled gluten free by the company, and Hormel confirms this on their product packaging and website for their main chili lines.
 That said, formulations can change, and some specialty varieties may differ; so it’s always a good habit to check the label on the specific can you’re buying, especially if you have celiac disease.